NVIDIA/NVFlare/docs/user_guide/job.rst

 corresponding destination.
 Then the job runner will start the FL server application and client applications to run the job.

-The job runner keeps track of the running jobs and the corresponding run numbers.
-Once a job finishes running, or the job execution got aborted, the job runner will remove the run number from the running_jobs table.
+The job runner keeps track of the running jobs and the corresponding job ids.
+Once a job finishes running, or the job execution got aborted, the job runner will remove the job id from the running_jobs table.

 One-Shot Execution
 ------------------